linera-io/linera-protocol/examples/counter/README.md

 # How It Works

-It is a very basic Linera application, which is initialised by an `u64` which can be increamented by an `u64`.
+It is a very basic Linera application, which is initialised by an `u64` which can be incremented by an `u64`.

 For example if contract was initialised with 1, querying the contract would give us 1.
-Now if we want `increament` it by 3.
+Now if we want `increment` it by 3.
 We will have to perform an operation with the parameter being 3.
 Now querying the application would give us 4 (1+3 = 4)

 # Usage